-As mentioned, Australian Kelpies’ ancestors originated in Scotland where they were bred to work on the moors and across the highlands.
+As mentioned, and much like the Australian shepherd, Australian Kelpies’ aren’t originally Australian.
+Australian Kelpies’ ancestors originated in Scotland where they were bred to work on the moors and across the highlands.
 Recognising their suitability for farm life, settlers brought them over to Australia in the late 1800s and they’ve been Aussie icons ever since.
 By 1902 they became one of the earliest breeds to be officially registered in Oz.

 Originally they worked on merino wool farms, but now they can be found all over–including in cities and suburbs.
 Word of warning, their hearts still belong in the country.
 So if you do want to try and turn them into city-slickers, you better be prepared to give them a farm’s-worth of exercise and excitement.